rkyzk/poetry-2023/README.md

 - unfollow button: rgb(189, 218, 243)
 - Footer: dark blue, rgb(13, 13, 70)

-I used dark blue for the text, instead of very commonly used black or dark gray in order to provide originality.<br>
+I used dark blue for the text, instead of very common black or dark gray in order to provide originality.<br>
-I used light gray for the background of navigation bars to keep the appearance simple.<br>
+I used white and light gray for the background of the pages to keep the appearance simple.<br>
-I used olive color for most buttons, because the color provides a nice contrast to the dark blue.<br>
+I used olive color for most buttons, because the color provides a nice contrast to the dark blue texts.<br>

 **Logo**